ajosegun/HealthQA_API/README.md

 Unlike traditional methods where the chatbot relies on pre-stored replies for a set of expected questions, HealthAQ generates its own responses based on the context of the user's query.

+# Model:

+The step by step build process is available in the 2 notebooks in this repo.

 # Installation:

 To use the API, you can follow these steps: